-SEO for eCommerce store will help you to improve your e-commerce store performance through the search engine and among your customers as well.
+SEO for eCommerce website will help you to improve your e-commerce website performance through the search engine and among your customers as well.

 In 2011, a research study by Optify discovered that “websites ranked number one received an average click-through rate (CTR) of 36.4 percent; number two had a CTR of 12.5 percent; and number three had a CTR of 9.5 percent.”

 SEO audit checklist for e-commerce store helps you to find our important points that will help you to perform better in the search engine.
 As you rank higher, more chances to get customers from organic search.

 1. Write your own product description

 How do you tell your visitors about the product?
 Do you simply copy and paste the product description from the manufacturer page?
 If yes, then you are doing it wrong.

 You need to know your customers, in order to make them click on buy.
 Learn what makes them click on buy.
 Learn what makes them dislike a product.

 3. Clear list of features and Benefits of your Product

 While making a list of product’s feature is a good idea for the product itself, it might not be a good idea for your customer.
 People want to know

 - how your product is helpful for them.